The key to finding most fish in the waters of Destin is to either find the schools of bait fish or to find the structure where bait fish and their

 Beach Pier at the end of Pompano street in Destin.

-The Urchin and Sand Flea reef complexes, consisting
+The Urchin and Sand Flea reef complexes lie only about

-lie only a mile south of Henderson Beach state park.
+a mile south of Henderson Beach State Park in 50-60

 The popular Bridge Rubble from the old Destin